open-and-sustainable/cirquant/docs/configuration-guide.md

    - Weights and rates must be numbers
    - Names and codes must be strings
 3. **Value ranges**:
-   - Weights must be positive
-   - Circularity rates must be 0-100%
+   - Potential rates must be 0-100%
-   - Potential rate must be ≥ current rate
+   - Sum of potential_refurbishment_rate + potential_recycling_rate should not exceed 100%
 4. **Uniqueness**:
    - Product IDs must be unique
    - PRODCOM codes should not duplicate